 This nurse practitioner had a dream, but not the right building to make it a reality.
 Medical clinic design has the power to make a difference and, in this case, it delivered—transforming a former home into a reputable clinic.

-The 1950s ranch-style building was built as a residence with an attached garage.
-Over time it was repurposed, room after room, into an office space.
-While the number of tenants increased, no significant renovations were undertaken.
+The 1950s ranch-style building was originally a house with an attached garage.
+Over time it was repurposed, room after room, into office space.
+While the number of tenants increased, no one bothered to renovate the building.
 Every corner was occupied with no rhyme, reason or office relevancy.
 It became an official mess.

-In order to repurpose it for a medical clinic every space needed to make sense and be redesigned to be fully ADA accessible.
-While in shape and scale it was a house, it now needed to look, feel and operate like an office.
+Repurposing it as a medical clinic required that every space make sense.
+Additionally, ADA accessibility was a mandatory requirement.
+While in shape and scale it was a house, it now needed to look, feel and function like an office.

 It doesn’t look like a house anymore.

-In addition to the exterior overhaul, the entire site plan was redeveloped, and parking needs were readdressed.
-An accessible ramp was cleverly incorporated as part of a landscaped feature—a thoughtful entry sequence that everyone can enjoy.
-Other features include stormwater planters that allow building water to be treated on-site.
+In addition to the exterior overhaul, the project involved redeveloping the entire site plan and addressing parking needs.
+Incorporating an accessible ramp as part of the landscape created a thoughtful entry sequence that everyone can enjoy.
+Further, landscaped planters treat roof and parking lot stormwater on-site.

-The interior design maintains the existing entry point and then reworks every other aspect of the floor plan.
-The old garage was torn down and the building was extended to form an L-shape.
-The plan now efficiently accommodates a check-in area, waiting room, eight exam rooms, four offices, a nurse’s station and a work room.
+The interior of the clinic maintains the existing entry point and then reworks every other aspect of the floor plan.
+By tearing down the old garage and adding an addition, the building now forms an L-shape.
+The new medical clinic design efficiently accommodates a check-in area, waiting room, eight exam rooms, four offices, a nurse’s station and a work room.